 Two overarching rules govern Standard:

 1. All Imperatives assigned to a Typology are mandatory.
 Some Typologies require fewer than twenty Imperatives because the conditions are either not applicable or may compromise other critical needs.
 However, teams are encouraged to integrate the optional Imperatives into their projects wherever possible.
-Refer to the Summary Matrix to view the list of Imperatives that are mandatory for each project type.

 2. Living Building Challenge certification is based on actual, rather than modeled or anticipated, performance.
 Therefore, projects must be operational for at least twelve consecutive months prior to evaluation.